-- Limit the number of individuals inside the store to 50% of fire capacity occupancy or 8 customers per 1,000 square feet. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - Signs and floor markings can be used to encourage social distancing. - Avoid displays that lead to crowding.
+- Limit the number of customers based upon the SAFER AT HOME: PHASE TWO guidelines under Executive Order 65. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - Signs and floor markings can be used to encourage social distancing. - Avoid displays that lead to crowding.

-- Sanitize entrance/exit doors at least three times per day.
-Employees may be allowed to wear facemasks or gloves. - Employees will have access to hand sanitizer or a place to wash their hands. - Workers and customers will be provided an adequate number of trash receptacles - Sanitization of incoming stock and merchandise is recommended. - Point of sale equipment will be frequently cleaned and sanitized. - The stores will encourage customers to make non-cash payments. - Protective screens may be installed at the discretion of each store. - Sales registers must be at least 6 feet apart. - Salesperson will encourage customers; either to insert payment card or to provide their own pen or sanitize store's pen before and after use to sign the receipt.
+- Encourage customers to use hand sanitizer upon entering the store. - Sanitize entrance/exit doors at least three times per day.
+Employees may be allowed to wear facemasks or gloves. - Employees will have access to hand sanitizer or a place to wash their hands. - Workers and customers will be provided an adequate number of trash receptacles - Sanitization of incoming stock and merchandise is recommended.

+- Point of sale equipment will be frequently cleaned and sanitized. - The stores will encourage customers to make non-cash payments. - Protective screens may be installed at the discretion of each store. - Sales registers must be at least 6 feet apart. - Salesperson will encourage customers to either insert payment card or to provide their own pen or sanitize store's pen before and after use to sign the receipt.
 Receipt should be left on counter.

-- Employees who have a fever or are otherwise exhibiting COVID-19 symptoms will not be allowed to work. - Employees will be required to take reasonable steps to comply with guidelines on sanitation from the Centers for Disease Control and Prevention and the Alabama Department of Public Health. - Encourage workers to report any safety and health concerns to the employer.
+- Employees who have a fever or are otherwise exhibiting COVID-19 symptoms will not be allowed to work. - Employees will be required to take reasonable steps to comply with guidelines on sanitation from the Centers for Disease Control and Prevention and the Virginia Department of Health. - Encourage workers to report any safety and health concerns to the employer.